Popular Indian Whiskey Brands

 Since 1999, 8 PM whisky by Radico Khaitan has become popular in India for its good taste and friendly price.
 It’s perfect for relaxing in the evening, capturing the feeling of shifting from a busy day to a peaceful night.
 The logo fits this idea, showing a laid-back yet inviting look that many people like.

-The story of 8 PM began when Radico Khaitan first stepped into making Indian Made Foreign Liquor (IMFL), quickly becoming their top product.
-Abhishek Khaitan, the Managing Director, says the name “8 PM” comes from how simple the number 8 looks and the common time in India when people enjoy drinks together.
+The story of 8 PM began when Radico Khaitan first produced Indian Made Foreign Liquor (IMFL), which quickly became their top product.
+Abhishek Khaitan, the Managing Director, says the name “8 PM” comes from the simplicity of the number 8 and the common time in India when people enjoy drinks together.
 This smart naming and making the whisky affordable and enjoyable daily helped make 8 PM very popular, especially for those buying their first whisky, supported by wide availability and smart ads.

 Through the years, 8 PM has helped Radico Khaitan grow in the drinks market and has stayed a favorite among whisky fans in India.
 Even as Radico Khaitan introduces new whiskies, 8 PM keeps its charm and loyal customers.
-It’s also making waves outside India, showing the world what Indian whisky is all about, and helping Radico Khaitan become known in one of the biggest whisky markets globally.
+It’s also making waves outside India, showcasing what Indian whisky is all about, and helping Radico Khaitan become known in one of the world’s biggest whisky markets.

 Final thoughts